GIScience/heigit-disaster-portal/README.md

 The API for communicating with services should be kept as close to the original requests as possible with minimal alterations and additional parameters.

-The avoid areas functionality should be able to identify features from the database that would be avoid areas for the request without the user having to explicitly pass these areas in with their request.
+The avoid-areas functionality should be able to identify features from the database that would be avoid-areas for the request without the user having to explicitly pass these areas in with their request.
 It should also be able to strip these derived areas from the meta information in the response, where normally the full query passed to openrouteservice is added.